ml-jku/bilateral-ai/README.md

 # Bilateral AI Workshop @ NeurIPS 2026
-## NeurIPS Europe Workshop Proposal
+## Agentic Systems as Neuro-Symbolic Integration -- A NeurIPS Europe Workshop Proposal

 **Every LLM agent is a neuro-symbolic system: a neural network model inside a symbolic harness.
 Bridging three communities that need each other.**